 Instead, it makes much more sense to categorize ramen broth first by its heaviness, then by the soup base ingredients, and finally by the seasoning source.
 This classification system, used by some Japanese sources, can be combined to cover pretty much every bowl of soup-based ramen in existence.

-Classification by Heaviness
+Classifying Ramen Broth by Heaviness

 Heaviness is classified as either kotteri (rich) or assari (light).
 Kotteri broths will be thick, sticky, and usually opaque, packed with emulsified fats, minerals, and proteins from long-boiled bones.
 Opaque white bone broths are also known by their transliterated Chinese name, paitan.
 Assari broths are clear and thin, usually flavored with more vegetables, fish, or bones cooked relatively briefly at a light simmer so as not to cloud the broth.

 It's a sliding scale bordered on the kotteri side by Sapporo-style miso ramen that comes served with a pat of butter; and on the assari side with the lighter, clear seafood soups of Hakodate.

 The broth base is the main ingredients simmered to make the soup.
 This can range from animal bones—pork, chicken, beef, and fresh fish being the most common—to even lighter broths made with sea kelp or or dried seafood.
 In addition to their main ingredient, ramen broths incorporate a variety of aromatics, such as charred onions, garlic, ginger, fresh scallions or leeks, and mushrooms.